Best Games to Refocus Without the Scroll Spiral

 Are free puzzles good for mental health?

 Absolutely.
-Games like no-download crosswords reduce screen fatigue and help break loops of passive consumption.
+No-download games like crosswords reduce screen fatigue and help break cycles of passive consumption.
 They offer control, closure, and calm.
+Playing these games can help manage anxiety and depression in early sobriety.

 Choose Clarity Over Chaos